Guinea's new junta leaders seek to tighten grip on power | Politics

 - Guinea

-Guinea's new military leaders sought to tighten their grip on power Monday after overthrowing President Alpha Conde, ordering the soldiers from his presidential guard to join the junta forces now in charge of the West African nation.
+Guinea's new military leaders sought to tighten their grip on power Monday after overthrowing President Alpha Conde, ordering the soldiers from his presidential guard to join the junta forces and barring government officials from leaving the country.

-After putting the country back under military rule for the first time in over a decade, the junta also said Guinea's provincial governors would be replaced by regional commanders.
-A nightly curfew was put in place, and the country's constitution and National Assembly were both dissolved.
+After putting the West African nation back under military rule for the first time in over a decade, the junta already had dissolved the National Assembly and the country's constitution.
+On Monday, regional military commanders replaced Guinea's governors.

+Junta leader Col. Mamadi Doumbouya said the military regime would not pursue vendettas against political enemies, though he also told officials from Conde's deposed government to turn over their passports.

 “We will no longer entrust politics to one man.
 We will entrust it to the people,” he said, draped in a Guinean flag with about a half dozen other soldiers flanked at his side.